CommitAnalysisInfrastructure/VariabilityChangeAnalyzer/README.md

 Related parameters: none
 analysis.variability_change_analyzer.target_spl = <[Cc]oreboot|[Ll]inux>
 ```
+## License
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

+## Acknowledgments
+This work is partially supported by the ITEA3 project [REVaMP²](http://www.revamp2-project.eu/), funded by the [BMBF (German Ministry of Research and Education)](https://www.bmbf.de/) under grant 01IS16042H.

+A special thanks goes to the developers of [KernelHaven](https://github.com/KernelHaven/): Adam Krafczyk, Sascha El-Sharkawy, Moritz Fl\"oter, Alice Schwarz, Kevin Stahr, Johannes Ude, Manuel Nedde, Malek Boukhari, and Marvin Forstreuter.
+Their architecture and core concepts significantly inspired the development of this project.
+In particular, the mechanisms for file-based configuration of the infrastructure and the plug-ins as well as loading and executing individual plug-ins are adopted in this work.
 ## References
 [1] Christian Kröher, Lea Gerling and Klaus Schmid.
 [Identifying the Intensity of Variability Changes in Software Product Line Evolution](https://sse.uni-hildesheim.de/forschung/publikationen/publikation-einzelansicht/?lsfid=11762&cHash=c331c5cf449cd662ce89c638ca2e5e69).
 In Proceedings of the 22nd International Systems and Software Product Line Conference, Vol. 1, pp. 54-64, ACM, 2018.